avckp/phoman/README.md

 >``./phoman kill``

 Calling ``./phoman`` without argument will ask for arguments.
-Default carrier is Tata Photon change `$carrier` to according to your carrier in phoman script.
+Default carrier is Tata Photon change `$carrier` to your carrier in phoman script.